 Open Day is your chance to experience the ACAP difference, and find your path in the applied professions.
 Whether you're interested in Counselling, Psychology, Social Work, Criminology, Law, or Business, ACAP is your pathway to making a difference.

 Be part of a workshop, meet our industry-renowned facilitators, and hear all about life as an ACAP student.
 Join us for a day of exploration and inspiration!
-Find out more

-SAE Institute | Open Days 2024
+SAE Institute | Open Day 2024, Melbourne